-An allergy and medical information sheet will be typed up for each child requiring medicine and will be displayed in each classroom and in the office.
+An allergy and medical information sheet will be typed up for each child requiring medicine and will be displayed in each classroom.

-The school does not administer medicines for casual ailments e.g. coughs and colds.
+The school does not administer medicines for casual ailments e.g., coughs and colds.

-Emergency contact numbers must be provided, where an adult is available at all times.
+Emergency contact numbers must be provided, where an adult is always available.